Ultimate Madison Real Estate Investing Guide for 2026

 Short-Term Rental Occupancy Rate

-The demand for new rentals in a market can be determined by studying the short-term rental occupancy level.
-A market that demands additional rentals will have a high occupancy level.
-If the rental occupancy indicators are low, there isn’t enough demand in the market and you must explore somewhere else.
+The percentage of short-term rental units that are presently tenanted in a market is crucial data for a future rental property owner.
+A location that needs new rentals will have a high occupancy level.
+When the rental occupancy levels are low, there isn’t much demand in the market and you should search elsewhere.

 Short-Term Rental Cash-on-Cash Return

-To understand if you should invest your funds in a specific rental unit or region, look at the cash-on-cash return.
-Divide the Net Operating Income (NOI) by the amount of cash invested.
-The result you get is a percentage.
-The higher the percentage, the sooner your investment will be returned and you’ll begin realizing profits.
-Loan-assisted investments will have a higher cash-on-cash return because you are spending less of your capital.
+To know if it’s a good idea to invest your funds in a particular property or region, calculate the cash-on-cash return.
+Divide the Net Operating Income (NOI) by the total amount of cash put in.
+The return is a percentage.
+High cash-on-cash return means that you will recoup your cash quicker and the purchase will earn more profit.
+Financed investments will have a higher cash-on-cash return because you’re investing less of your cash.

 Average Short-Term Rental Capitalization (Cap) Rates